opendatalu/datagouvlu-pages/pages/en/publishing.md

 ### Choose Dataset(s)

 Although it is no legal requirement, it is a useful step to make a list of your datasets.
 Public sector bodies should bear in mind that the PSI directive and the [corresponding national law](https://legilux.public.lu/eli/etat/leg/loi/2021/11/29/a836/jo) obliges them to open up their data.
-It is recommended to _ask the community_, who will be accessing and using the data, as it is likely to have a good understanding of which data could be valuable.

-The more public sector agencies spend on the collection and maintenance of data sets, the more interesting they might well be for third parties to access (_Cost factor_).
-Small and easy releases can act as a catalyst for larger behavioural change within an organisation.

 ### Apply an Open License (Legal Openness)

 Open data should be accompanied by a license which is important for the sake of legal clarity.
 It is important to determine what intellectual property rights exist in the data and to apply a suitable open license that licenses all of these rights and supports the definition of openness discussed in these guidelines.

-For Luxembourg, the application of the Creative Commons family of licenses is strongly advocated, with a clear preference for the Creative Commons Zero CC0 license: this is the "no copyright reserved" option in the Creative Commons toolkit and effectively means relinquishing all copyright and similar rights that you hold in a work and dedicating those rights to the [public domain](https://wiki.creativecommons.org/wiki/Public_domain).
+For Luxembourg, the application of the [Creative Commons](https://creativecommons.org/) family of licenses is strongly advocated, with a clear preference for the [Creative Commons Zero CC0](https://creativecommons.org/publicdomain/zero/1.0/deed) license: this is the "no copyright reserved" option in the Creative Commons toolkit and effectively means relinquishing all copyright and similar rights that you hold in a work and dedicating those rights to the [public domain](https://wiki.creativecommons.org/wiki/Public_domain).

 ### Make Data Available (Technical Openness)